 How to Startup on AngelList

 As a startup, AngelList (angel.co) may be the first time an investor stumbles upon what you are doing.
-In the last few years, it is also become a hub of startup talent looking for new roles, therefore it is important to make sure your Angel List profile is not only up-to-date for fundraising but a solid representation of your employer brand.
+In the last few years, it has also become a hub of startup talent looking for new roles, therefore it is important to make sure your Angel List profile is not only up-to-date for fundraising but a solid representation of your employer brand.

 ====> Most importantly, have a solid company name (it is the first thing people see and remember,